sseanik/To-the-Moon/README.md

 #### Backend & Frontend
 1. In the root directory, run `npm run start` to concurrently run the frontend and backend.
+2. Alternatively, you can also run the frontend and backend separately.
+Frontend: `serve -s -l 3000 frontend/build`.
+Backend: `cd backend/src` and then `FLASK_APP="server.py" FLASK_ENV="production" flask run --port=5000`

 2. Visit http://localhost:3000 to start using To The Moon.

 #### Prediction Model & Backtesting Services - with Docker